sparrovv/lvlapp.puppet/README.md

 This repository contains puppet modules for lvlapp.com.

-### Prerequisites
+### Prerequisites to run it on your server:

-You need puppet 3 on your box, because in other way you won't be able to use `hiera`.
+- git or rsync to get repository on server.
+- puppet 3, so we can use [hiera](http://docs.puppetlabs.com/hiera/1/).
+- ruby and librarian-puppet gem to install puppet modules.

-This is an instruction how to install it on Ubuntu 12.04.
+How to install puppet 3 on Ubuntu 12.04.

 ```sh
   wget http://apt.puppetlabs.com/puppetlabs-release-precise.deb